alatella87/Landing-Fairbnb/README.md

 Fairbnb Landing Page (please update changes made here)
 LATEST CHANGE : 24/03/2017

+## Running your changes locally

+Just download the repo (green button here on the upper-right) and run index.html!
+That simple!

 ## Assets folders

 The assets folders contains all the Mobirise templating engine elements (bootstrap, formoid, smooth-scroll, tether, etc.).
 It shouldn't be necessary deleting/modifying the majority of these files.